GSA/challenges-and-prizes/pages/community.md

 **Community Conduct**

-The Communities of Practice are hosted by digital.gov, a service of the Technology Transformation Services (TTS) within the General Services Administration (GSA).
+The Challenge and Prize Community of Practice is hosted by Challenge.Gov, a service of the Technology Transformation Services (TTS) within the General Services Administration (GSA).
 GSA is a federal agency subject to the Freedom of Information Act (FOIA) and must comply with requests for records made under FOIA.
 As a result, all communications made on this Communities of Practice LISTSERV are subject to release under FOIA.

-When participating in this CoP, follow Digital.gov Community Guidelines.